pingcap/docs-cn/configure-placement-rules.md

 PD also generates default rules based on the `max-replicas` and `location-labels` configurations.

+> **Note:**
+>
+> After enabling Placement Rules, the previously configured `max-replicas` and `location-labels` no longer take effect.
+To adjust the replica policy, use the interface related to Placement Rules.

 ### Disable Placement Rules

 You can use pd-ctl to disable the Placement Rules feature and switch to the previous scheduling strategy.